top of page

 Light loss when passing a Gaussian beam through a circular aperture

-Consider the light loss when a Gaussian beam passes through a circular aperture as shown in the figure below.
+Consider the light loss when a Gaussian beam passes through a circular aperture, as shown in the figure below.

 Amount of light passing through the aperture of a Gaussian beam_001.PNG